Movement disorders are neurologic syndromes with either an excess of movement or involuntary moments or reduced movements.

 These disorders require complex care from an experienced team of specialists.
 At University of Missouri Health Care, we offer a full range of treatments, surgery and support services to help manage conditions that affect the way your body moves.

-Our movement disorder experts have the skills to treat all types of movement disorders, including the most complex cases.
-Our neurologists, neurosurgeons and other experts work together to offer you complete care.
+Our movement disorder experts have the skills to treat all types of movement disorders including the most complex cases.
+Our neurologists, neurosurgeons and other experts work together to offer you personalized care.

 Comprehensive movement disorders program

 Our neurosciences experts have special training to diagnose and treat all types of movement disorders including:

 - Ataxia, tic disorders (including Tourette syndrome) and dystonia

 - Normal pressure hydrocephalus (NPH)